Stark27398/sems-flutter/README.md

  # Instructions

- Initially run the application in release mode (due to flutter-web bug in windows) Incase of any changes, quit release mode (since it will take more time to reload) and run in debug mode for quick hot-reload
+ Initially run the application in release mode (due to flutter-web bug in windows).

+ Incase of any changes, quit release mode (since it will take more time to reload) and run in debug mode for quick hot-reload